Louis Scarcella: Jeffrey Campbell (charge dropped 1985) and Valance Cole (judged "probably innocent" 2003)

 According to attorney Michael Baum, drug addict Jeffrey Campbell was pressured by detectives to testify against a murder suspect in 1985, or else they would set up Campbell on a phony charge.
 A few months later, Campbell was arrested for robbing a shoe salesman, who told Baum that the police had coerced him into falsely identifying Campbell.
 The salesman later refused to testify, and the robbery charge against Campbell was dropped.

 Valance Cole's conviction for a later 1985 homicide was based partly on the testimony of Campbell, after the addict was arrested again.
 "In 1994, Mr. Campbell, dying of AIDS, suddenly recanted.
 He said prosecutors had promised to drop charges if he falsely blamed Mr. Cole for the murder.
 Detective Chmil, he said in a sworn statement, gave him a script."
 Campbell's recantation was not judged sufficiently credible and Cole stayed in prison.
 A decade later in 2003, a different judge declared that Cole was "probably innocent", but refused to overturn his conviction because Cole failed to meet the legal standard of "clear and convincing evidence".
-Another suspect was later implicated by his own confessions and multiple eyewitnesses, but the Brooklyn DA's Office rejected them as insufficiently reliable to exonerate Cole.
+A different suspect was later implicated by his own confessions and multiple eyewitnesses, but under Hynes the Brooklyn DA's Office rejected them as insufficiently reliable to exonerate Cole.

 Theresa Capra, Lennel George, and Kathy Pelles (school investigation overturned 2007)

 After Scarcella's retirement from the NYPD in 1999, he led a city investigation of public-school officials accused of inflating student scores on state-wide Regents exams in 2002 and 2003.
 At Brooklyn's Cobble Hill School of American Studies, Scarcella's investigation triggered the resignation of assistant principal Theresa Capra, the removal of principal Lennel George, and the reprimand of superintendent Kathy Pelles.
-Then in 2007, an extensive review by the special commissioner of investigation for New York City schools concluded that Scarcella's work was deeply flawed, biased and overly influenced by one disgruntled teacher who falsely accused Capra of directing a cheating scheme.
-Capra's employment was re-authorized, George was appointed principal of another high school, Pelles's reprimand was rescinded, and the accusing teacher was removed.
+Then in 2007, an extensive review by the special commissioner of investigation for New York City schools concluded that Scarcella's work was deeply flawed, biased, and overly influenced by one disgruntled teacher who falsely accused Capra of directing a cheating scheme with "no credible evidence".
+Capra's employment was re-authorized, George was appointed principal of another high school, Pelles's reprimand was rescinded, and the accusing teacher Philip Nobile was removed.
 Scarcella resigned as a school investigator, and his supervisor was demoted.